The Ultimate One-Week Switzerland Itinerary

 Château de Chillon is very close to Montreux, the city where the Golden Pass Line ends

-The main spots I recommend are the famous Château de Chillon, an old castle by Lake Geneva, and of course the Lavaux vineyard terraces, which are only a short ride west of Montreux.
+The main spots I recommend are the famous Château de Chillon, an old castle by Lake Geneva, and, of course, the Lavaux vineyard terraces, which are only a short ride west of Montreux.
 To fully experience the gorgeous views of this UNESCO World Heritage site, get off in Cully or Epesses and follow the signposted footpath through the vineyards.

 Cheers to a relaxing night after a long day on the train.